-There are many ways to turn your available assets to a profit generating unit.
-Airbnb is one of the most popular sharing economy websites helping property owners and investors to earn some extra income without paying too much set-up fees, administration fees and other complicated registration expenses.
-Airbnb only charges hosts a 3% service fee on each reservation which is booked on its website.
+There are many ways to turn your available assets into profit generating assets.
+Airbnb is one of the most popular sharing economy websites helping property owners and investors to earn some extra income without paying too much on set-up fees, administration fees and other complicated registration expenses.
+Airbnb only charges hosts a 3% service fee for each booking on its website.

-Either you are a house owner and want to make some extra cash for your holiday trip or you are an apartment renter and want to reduce your rent.
-Good news is that GST does not apply to residential rent.
+Either you are a house owner and want to make some extra cash for your holiday trip, or you are an apartment renter and want to reduce your rent.
+The good news is that GST does not apply to residential rent.

 - Any fees and charges relating to the sharing economy services

 - The property administration fees

 - Council rates

 - Interest on loan

 It is important to keep in mind that the deduction amount is determined according to the amount of time and proportion of the property that were used for making a profit.
 This can sometimes become an issue, as the calculation is complicated and records of transactions are not correctly stored.